billba/middleware/README.md

 ### working with context

-[Sample 3: Context](src/samples/context.ts) takes the Simple sample and introduces the notion of a Context object by:
+[Sample 3: Context](src/samples/context.ts) takes the previous sample and introduces the notion of a context object by:

 * creating a type called `Context` (this is just a convention - call it anything you want)
-* creating a function called `getContext` that takes a Turn and transforms it into a Context
+* creating a function called `getContext()` (convention) that takes a Turn and transforms it into a Context
-* creating a function called `withContext` that allows you to take any function that takes a Turn and instead use a Context
+* creating a function called `withContext()` (convention) that allows you to take any function that takes a Turn and instead use a Context
-* splitting off an `echo()` helper function which takes a Context as an argument
+* splitting off an `echo()` helper function which takes a `Context` as an argument

-(GetContext and WithContext are simple helpers that make it a little easier to do this stuff, but they aren't necesssary.)
+(`GetContext()` and `WithContext()` are simple helpers that make it a little easier to do this stuff, but they aren't necesssary.)

 Note that `yoify` is still working directly with the `simple` helper.
-You absolutely *could* author both your middleware and bot logic to share a single `Context` type and `getContext` function.
-But it is will be more common for middleware to be authored separately, and I want to emphasize that every piece of logic can do things its own way.
+You absolutely *could* author both your middleware and bot logic to share a single `Context` type and `getContext()` function.
+But it will be more common for middleware to be authored separately, and I want to emphasize that every piece of logic can do things its own way.
 We don't all have to agree on what a context looks like.

-You can, as shown in this sample, just take a Turn and add functionality to it.
+You can, as shown in this sample, just take a `Turn` and add functionality to it.
 But you actually have complete control.
 It's your object.
 You can call things whatever you want.
 Perhaps you have a less technical team -- your `Context` can just have a simple `reply()` function with no access to `responses` or `flushResponses()`.

 ### TurnService

-`simple` is just a function that takes a Turn and returns an object.
+`simple` is just a function that takes a `Turn` and returns an object.
 It's a little inefficient that `simple` is being called twice for the same turn, once in `getContext` and once in `yoify`.
 In a perfect world, we'd just create it once per turn and reuse it.
 There are many ways to do this, including a number of DI libraries.
 I wrote a very lightweight DI library called `TurnService` that allows you to:

 * request a value any number of times per turn, but only create it the first time.
 Subsequent calls will return a cached value.
 * dispose of the cached value, performing any cleanup required

-`TurnService` uses the `id` value of a Turn to make all its trains run on time.
+`TurnService` uses the `id` value of a `Turn` to make all its trains run on time.

 In [Sample 4: SimpleService](src/samples/simpleService.ts) we:

-* create `simpleService`, an instance of a `TurnService` class called `SimpleService`, which wraps `simple`
+* create `simpleService`, an instance of a `TurnService` class called `SimpleService`, which wraps `simple()`
-* convert yoify into a class called Yoify, and pass `simpleService` into its constructor.
-We could have just closed over the global `simpleService`, but this allows us to
+* convert `yoify` into a class called `Yoify`, and pass `simpleService` into its constructor.
+We could have just closed over the global `simpleService`, but this way allows us to
     * express the dependency more explicitly
-    * move Yoify into another file
+    * move Yoify into another file, to be shared with other apps that need its mission-critical capabilities
-* in Yoify's `turn` middleware function, call `simpleService.get(turn)`.
+* in Yoify's `turn()` middleware function, call `simpleService.get(turn)`.
 This ends up calling `simple(turn)` and putting it in a cache.
-* in getContext, call `simpleService.get(turn)`.
+* in `getContext()`, call `simpleService.get(turn)`.
 This retrieves the value from the cache.
 * adds a piece of ad-hoc middleware that calls `simpleService.dispose(turn)` to clear the cache and free up that memory.
 Note that this middleware is listed first so that it is the last middleware run at the end of the turn.

 That ad-hoc middleware is pretty ugly.
-It would be nice if SimpleService could also act as middleware, and just dispose of itself.
+It would be nice if `SimpleService` could also act as middleware, and just dispose of itself.
 Spoilers: it can!

 ### TurnService & Middleware

 In [Sample 5: SimpleMiddleware](src/samples/simpleMiddleware.ts) we:

-* change `simpleService` to `simpleMiddleware`, an instance of SimpleMiddleware, which extends SimpleService *and* implements the `turn` middleware function
+* change `simpleService` to `simpleMiddleware`, an instance of `SimpleMiddleware`, which extends `SimpleService` *and* `Middleware`
 * replace the ad-hoc middleware with `simpleMiddleware`, so that it can clean up after itself.

 Note that we do not change `Yoify` at all.
 That's because `simpleMiddleware` inherits from `SimpleService` and therefore we can continue to pass it to anything expecting an instance of `SimpleService`.

 Now our code is looking clean again.
-Every piece of middleware could utilize simpleService, but `simple` would only ever be called once.
+Every piece of middleware could utilize `simpleService`, but `simple()` would only ever be called once.

 It's important to emphasize that any number of DI frameworks or patterns could be used instead of `TurnService`.
 You don't have to use DI at all.
 You can write your code however you want.
 The point of this exercise was to demonstrate that it's easy to write middleware and bot logic that efficiently share access to multiple services without having to mutate a single context object on every turn.